-Robin JRCR01 and Raspberry JRCR03 are good for the edging and hanging loop on Christmas stockings, and a more practical choice than velvet if your Christmas stockings will be enjoying annual festivities in a warm climate.
+Robin and Raspberry are good for the edging, backing and hanging loop on Christmas stockings, and a more practical choice than velvet if your Christmas stockings will be enjoying annual festivities in a warm climate.

-Don’t despair as all of the other blues are equally gorgeous.
-Duck Egg JRCB04 looks wonderful on our Chick Chick Chicken teacosy, and is used on lots of cushions too.
+Now for the blues, Bluebell CBL03 looks slightly more grey than it does here, so is a greyish blue.
+Duck Egg CBL04 looks wonderful on our Chick Chick Chicken teacosy, and is used on lots of cushions too.

-Mary’s Farmyard tapestry stitched for baby Phoenix looks great with a 3″ mitred border in Navy JRCB06, with Primrose JRCY01 yellow piping.
+Mary’s Farmyard tapestry stitched for baby Phoenix looks great with a 3″ mitred border in Navy, with Primrose yellow piping.

 And from the side, very smart!

-Black JRCB05 isn’t exactly a ‘hard’ black as you can see here on this Flying Felines tapestry, with black border and yellow piping.
-Yellow piping seems to be quite a thing!
+Our black cotton is more of a chalky black as you can see here on this Flying Felines tapestry, with a black border and yellow piping.
+Yellow piping seems to be quite a thing with Jolly Redders!

-Now we’re moving on to the smaller but still important new range of cottons that we have in stock.
-They are a slightly lighter weight than the ones we’ve mentioned previously, but again have a lovely texture.
-We spoke about some of the neutral shades as options for your Camelcade tapestry.
+Now we’re moving on to another range of cotton fabric.
+These are a slightly lighter weight than the ones we’ve just shown but again have a lovely texture.

-Grape JRNC04 was an excellent choice as border and backing for Chris’s Nursery A-Z tapestry:
+Grape was an excellent choice as border and backing for Chris’s Nursery A-Z tapestry: